Seanny123/ShortStories/cured.md

 "Just be careful you don't get exploited," he says while drinking his meal replacement shake.

-That night, I don't crave the lol-cats and videos of epic fails as much as I usually do.
+That night, I don't crave the lol\-cats and videos of epic fails as much as I usually do.
 Instead, I start Googling all these things that I kept being told I should care about, but could never muster the motivation to investigate.
 Along the way, I find out that my vegetarian meal didn't help the frogs much and that the problem is way more complicated.
-Normally, pre-medication me would accept the world is doomed at this point, but now I want to know the truth, no matter how elusive it might be.
+Normally, pre\-medication me would accept the world is doomed at this point, but now I want to know the truth, no matter how elusive it might be.

-My first over-reaction happens while I'm eating lunch with my friend in the cafeteria on campus.
+My first over\-reaction happens while I'm eating lunch with my friend in the cafeteria on campus.
 In the movie we're watching, a group of people trapped on a subway car are hurtling towards the end of the track.
-Just when you think they're about to become human pancakes, the fail-safe on the track catches them and they're all saved.
+Just when you think they're about to become human pancakes, the fail\-safe on the track catches them and they're all saved.
 Tears of relief start streaming down my face.

 "Are you okay?" my friend asks cautiously.
 I try to look for an escape route, but come up blank.
 "Yeah.
 I'm fine," I croak, trying to wipe the tears from my face.